28 BEST Books on China: History, Food, & Politics

 “China is a sleeping giant.
 Let her sleep.
 For when she wakes, she will move the world.” – Napoleon Bonaparte

 Are you planning on visiting China in the near future?
 Or are you just an armchair traveler and would like to know more about this fascinating country?
-Here are 25 of the most interesting and informative non-fiction books on China that I’ve read.
+Here are 28 of the most interesting and informative non-fiction books on China that I’ve read.

-I’ve organized the list into 5 categories:
+I’ve organized the list into six categories:

-• memoirs about the Cultural Revolution,
+- China during the Cultural Revolution,

-• books on China that’ll scare you
+- Travel books on China

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate and a Bookshop.org Associate, I earn from qualifying purchases.
 Please see this website's Disclosure for more info.

-Books on China Set During the Cultural Revolution
+Books Set During the Cultural Revolution

-As Mao Ze Dong once said, “a revolution is not a dinner party.”
+As Mao Zedong once said, “A revolution is not a dinner party.”
 After reading any one of these books on the Cultural Revolution, you’ll realize that he wasn’t kidding.
 The Cultural Revolution took place from 1966 to 1976.
 Mao Ze Dong’s aim in starting the revolution was to destroy all remnants of foreign and traditional Chinese culture in order for him and the Communist party to stay in power.
 He did this by pretty much manipulating the people into destroying their own culture and each other.
 It was ugly.

 You should read at last one of these books in order to understand how far China has come since 1976.
 They’re also all really fascinating books on how human beings can overcome even the worst that others can dish out to them.
 You definitely won’t be bored.